 I first want to say that I am neither for or against direct cremation, the info below is just an outline of what you can expect for each.
 Each service is 100% dependant on the family and your choice/religion.

 When someone dies, the traditional route is to call your local funeral director who will handle most of the process and planning.
 The funeral director will:

 - Come and collect the deceased

 - Handle the care and preparation of the body

-- Consult you on your preference of funeral service and cremation service (flowers, cars, times, location, coffin, urn)
+- Consult you on your preference of funeral service or cremation service (flowers, cars, times, location, coffin, urn)

 - Handle all of the paperwork and legal documentation for you

-- Arrange for the collection of the ashes and return them to you
+- Arrange for the collection of the ashes and return of ashes to you

 - Be available if you have any questions and to help support you

-With a direct cremation alot of this is skipped or handled by the company you appoint.
-You provide the company with the information of the deceased and they will:
+With direct cremation, a lot of this is skipped or handled by the company you appoint.
+You provide your chosen funeral company with the information of the deceased and they will: